-In this article: My review of Benjamin Moore Pale Oak, a paint colour that even rivals the ever-popular neutrals Edgecomb Grey and Classic Gray.
+In this article: Benjamin Moore Pale Oak paint color review!
+I give all my thoughts on OC-20, a neutral paint that I’ve used throughout my home.
+It is a paint colour that rivals the ever-popular neutrals Edgecomb Grey and Classic Gray.
 Are you wondering about its depth, warmth, undertones, and more?
-This article covers everything you need to know about this neutral paint colour.
+This article covers everything you need to know about Pale Oak.

 A lot of people wonder about Benjamin Moore Pale Oak vs Edgecomb Gray and also vs Classic Gray.
 I’ve used both those neutrals in our city home, so I have a good idea how they compare to Pale Oak.
 Some of you have also asked about the undertones, or is Pale Oak a griege.
 I’ll cover all of these questions and more in this article.

 Benjamin Moore Pale Oak: Quiet Restraint

 I love how Benjamin Moore describes this colour.
 Sometimes paint descriptions (and even color chips) don’t ring true when you try them on your walls.
 But this one about Benjamin Moore Pale Oak is exactly right.
 They say that this “beautiful neutral is graceful and elegant, conveying a sense of style and quiet restraint.”

 I think that quiet restraint is a perfect description of Benjamin Moore Pale Oak properties.
 I have this colour throughout the main floor of our cottage so I can attest that it is a serene neutral that walks the line between a creamy off white and a light warm grey.
 It also feels more modern than the popular taupes and grieges of the past decade.
 And don’t be put off by this paint chip.
 I find these are always a little darker on the Benjamin Moore Web site than in real life.

 Why I Chose Benjamin Moore Pale Oak